Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Experiment details

 \subsubsection{Classic control tasks}

-Cartpole~\footnote{\url{https://gymnasium.farama.org/environments/classic_control/cart_pole/}} is one of the classic control tasks in OpenAI Gym~\cite{brockman2016openai}.
+Cartpole~\footnote{\url{https://gymnasium.farama.org/environments/classic_control/cart_pole/}} is one of the classic control tasks in OpenAI Gym~\citep{brockman2016openai}.
 The task is to balance a pendulum on a moving cart, by moving the cart either left or right.
 The state consists of the location and velocity of the cart, as well as the angle and angular velocity of the pendulum.
-To make the transition dynamic stochastic, we add Gaussian noises to the cart position or the pole angle.
+To make the transition dynamic stochastic, we add Gaussian noises to the cart position.
+The detailed configurations for the nominal values and the perturbation ranges are summarized in Table~\ref{tab:Cartpole_params}.

-Another classic control task we use is Mountain Car~\footnote{\url{https://gymnasium.farama.org/environments/classic_control/mountain_car/}}.
-The task is to accelerate a car at the bottom of a valley to reach the goal state on top of the right hill.
-The state consists of the location and velocity of the car.
-Similarly, we add Gaussian noises to the cart position or the cart velocity to make stochastic transition dynamic.

-The detailed configurations for the nominal value and the perturbation range are summarized in Table~\ref{tab:Cartpole_params} and Table~\ref{tab:MountainCar_params}.